NiklasRosenstein/headscale-fly-io/README.md

 self-hosted virtual private network using Tailscale clients).
 It uses [Litestream] to replicate and restore the SQlite database from an S3 bucket (such as [Tigris] bucket integrated with your Fly.io app).

+The default configuration is to use the cheapested VM size available, `shared-cpu-1x`.
+This sizing should be sufficient to support tens if not up to 100 nodes in your VPN while costing you approx. 1.94 USD/mo.
+Tigris object storage has a free allowance of 5GB/mo, which you will likely not exceed.

   [Fly.io]: https://fly.io
   [Headscale]: https://github.com/juanfont/headscale
   [Litestream]: https://litestream.io/